 Before we do that, we need a default value for the widget, so we enter the value 3 into B6.
 (If you prefer to think of it as D6, remember that we merged B6:D6 above.
 When you refer to a merged cell, Excel only accepts references to the top left cell.)

-Also, we want the interest rate in E6 to vary with the position of the slider, which is easily accomplished by replacing the fixed interest rate with a formula.
+Also, we want the interest rate in E6 to vary with the position of the slider, which is easily accomplished by replacing the fixed interest rate with the formula =B6/100.

 When you drag the slider to different positions the interest rate immediately changes, updating the entire table.